AmiraKhalid04/my-cp-journey/README.md

 `my-cp-journey` is my personal space to:

 - **Track Progress** 📈: Log every step of my competitive programming journey, from initial attempts (`try`) to completed solutions (`solve`).
-- **Organize Problems** 🗂️: Categorize solutions into solo and team efforts, with clear links to problem sources.
 - **Learn and Improve** 🧠: Use GitHub Issues to flag problems for review or optimization, reflecting on my approaches.
 - **Share Knowledge** 🌍: Share my solutions and progress with others, inviting feedback or collaboration.

-This repository is primarily for my growth but welcomes anyone who wants to explore, learn from, or contribute to my competitive programming efforts! 😊
+This repository is primarily for my growth but welcomes anyone who wants to explore, learn from, or contribute to my competitive programming efforts!

 ## Repository Structure 📁

+> ⚠️ **NOTE**
+>
-**Note**: I am still modifying file names to improve navigation and make it easier to find specific problems.
+> - I am still modifying file names to improve navigation and make it easier to find specific problems.
 Updates are ongoing! 🔧
-**Note**: Most of my work and sheet solving is currently under my favorite team folder, "1 2 Tree", where I focus my collaborative efforts and problem sets. 🌳
+> - Most of my work and sheet solving is currently under my favorite team folder, **"1 2 Tree"**, where I focus my collaborative efforts and problem sets. 🌳

-The repository is organized into two main folders to keep problems tidy:
+The repository is organized into two main folders:

 - **`solo/`** 🧑‍💻: My individual solutions to competitive programming problems, named using problem codes (e.g., `123A.cpp` for a Codeforces problem) and linked to sources via issues or commits.
 - **`teams/`** 👥: Collaborative solutions from coding contests or group practice.